kdpkst/advanced-amun/README.md

 ## Advanced Features
 - **Proxy Mode**: enable Amun to be a proxy to forward attacking data to a backend machine, and forward the real response from the backend decoy to the attacker.
 - **Reverse Shell Spoofing**: dynamically create docker container to emulate reverse shell if the incoming shellcode aims to establish a reverse shell.
-  - **how to use**: cd into reverseshell_spoofing.
+Usage is as below:
+  - change directory to reverseshell_spoofing and execute below commands in order.
+  - ```
-  -                 sudo chmod +x build_image.sh
+    sudo chmod +x build_image.sh
+    ```
+  - ```
-  -                 ./build._image.sh
+    ./build._image.sh
+    ```
   - then start the honeypot